os2display/display-api-service/README.md

 docker compose exec phpfpm composer update-api-spec
 ```

-If these are _breaking_ changes the API version must be changes accordingly.
+If these are _breaking_ changes the API version must be changed accordingly.

 ## Development Setup